rostav3/prolog-path-planning/README.md

 ## TODO

-1. initialize a github repository
-2. make a map model/gateway
+1. ~~implement  a map model/gateway~~
-3. make a telemetry model
+2. make a telemetry model
-4. implement a trajectory model
+3. implement a trajectory model
-5. implement a dispatcher
+4. implement pimpl
+5. make all globals const
+6. ~~implement a dispatcher~~
-6. refactor utilities into a separate component (i.e encapsulated in a class).
+7. ~~refactor utilities into a separate component (i.e encapsulated in a class).~~
-7. ~~remove all `using namespace` usages from whole project - do `using std::x` instead.~~
-8. move hardcoded strings to constants
+8. ~~move hardcoded strings to constants~~
-9. ~~use `static` and `constexp`~~
-10. implement the base 'go straight' planning policy in prolog.
+9. implement the base 'go straight' planning policy in prolog.
-11. implement slowdown on obstacle detection in prolog.
+10. implement slowdown on obstacle detection in prolog.
-12. investigate constraint progamming (clfpd), temporal logic (julian) libraries, graphplan libraries.
+11. investigate constraint progamming (clfpd), temporal logic (julian) libraries, graphplan libraries.
-13. ???
+12. ???
-14. implement overtake planning
+13. implement overtake planning
-15. ???
+14. ???
-16. profit
+15. profit